davyn7/PhotoShare/README.md

 # PhotoShare

 ## Description
-Built a photo sharing app for my CS 142 Final Project.
+Built a full-stack photo sharing app for my CS 142 Final Project.
 This app is a simplified version of Instagram, allowing users to upload, like, and comment on photos.
 Used React for the front end and MongoDB (Mongoose) for the backend.

 ## Details and features (all supported by both the frontend and backend):
 - User register, login, and logout